In order to keep these passes safe and available for all patrons’ use, when borrowing passes, please be aware that:

 Saturdays & Sundays: 12 pm – 5 pm

 Pier 86, West 46th Street & 12th Avenue

 New York, NY 10036

-- The museum pass allows free Admission for 2 Adults and 2 Children
+The museum pass allows free Admission for 2 Adults & four students (HS) or Children under 18.

 49 Washington Street

 Thursday through Sunday, 10 am – 11 am, Members and Member Guests only

 Thursday through Sunday, 11 am – 5 pm, All Visitors